How much difference do those 3 little letters make?

 The PT profession has changed a lot since then and is hardly recognizable from those early days.
 Fortunately, Physical Therapists have earned a level of independence and respect that would have been hard to imagine.
 Requiring doctorate level education has no doubt advanced the field.
 For us non-doctorate clinicians, however, it can feel like we’re being left behind.
 Having a lot of experience is suddenly equated with being a “dinosaur,” “complacent,” or the dreaded “old-school.”
 You can imagine the frustration, especially considering that I’ve worked hard to stay updated with evidence-informed practice.
 Unfortunately, I felt like I had nothing to show for it.

 Physical therapy is a profession that lends itself to life-long learning.
 Years ago, I made the conscious decision that instead of investing in a transitional DPT, it would be better to spend my money and time on advanced continuing education to progress my skills and knowledge base in orthopedics and sports medicine.
 It was the right decision for me, and I have no regrets.
 Medicine and health care are continually evolving, and it’s my responsibility as a professional to keep up with the changing times.
-Gone are the days that all of our patients receive hot packs, ultrasound, and massage (thankfully!).

 For us non-doctorate clinicians, however, it can feel like we’re being left behind.
 Having a lot of experience is suddenly equated with being a “dinosaur,” “complacent,” and the dreaded “old-school.”